MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 >[!Note]
 > If you can't find the contact you're looking for, it might be because Teams federation ([Teams external access](https://docs.microsoft.com/microsoftteams/manage-external-access#:~:text=Enable%20your%20Organization%20to%20Communicate%20with%20another%20Teams,your%20organization%2C%20skip%20to%20step%205.%20See%20More.)) has not been enabled.
 Contact your administrator for help.

-## Make a group call
+## Group calls

-A group call can include Dynamics 365 Remote Assist HoloLens or HoloLens 2 users with Dynamics 365 Remote Assist mobile users and Teams desktop users.
+A group call can include Dynamics 365 Remote Assist HoloLens users with Dynamics 365 Remote Assist mobile users and Teams desktop users.
 You can also switch between participants' video feeds and mute participants as needed.
 [Learn more about joining group calls with Dynamics Remote Assist mobile users and Teams desktop users](./mobile-app/group-calling.md).

+You can combine HoloLens users with Teams users in different combinations:

+- Multiple HoloLens users can collaborate on the same Dynamics 365 Remote Assist call.

+- Any Teams user can choose any Remote Assist user's space to annotate on.

+- Multiple Teams users can annotate on the same Remote Assist user's space at the same time.

-To make a group call:
+### Make a group call

 1. Start by calling one person, and then select **Open Participants** (![Graphic showing the open participants icon.](media/RAHL_Participants.png)) or say "Remote Assist, Open Participants."